V-Cyberpunk/Cyberpunk_Mask/README.md

 ## Introduction
 I'm V, a Cyberpunk, and I have the only possible solution for a corona mask: a fancy cyberpunk mask!

+Version 2 is compact, with LiPo, charger and measures the LiPo charging level at start up. (green=good, yellow=you should charge, red=you must charge)

 ## Material

 - 1S 3,7V 650mAh LiPo